johannes-wolf/rpnspire/README.md

 ### ALG-Mode

 ALG-mode is the infix mode of rpnspire.
-Hitting operator keys in ALG-mode will not evaluate them, but add them at the cursor position.
+Hitting operator keys in ALG-mode will not evaluate them, but add them at the cursors position.
 You can enter ALG mode by hitting <kbd>M</kbd><kbd>a</kbd>.
 The input mode is (temporarily) set to ALG-mode as soon as the left side of the cursor is an un-balanced expression, e.G if it is missing a closing paren or quote.